 If you are an individual who has been injured on an offshore platform, jack-up oil rig, ship, barge, tugboat or any other type of vessel, it is important for you to understand your legal rights as a seaman.
 The Jones Act and other general maritime laws provide important protections for seamen who are injured in the course of their employment.

 Under the Jones Act, seamen include members of the crew of the vessel as well as individuals who are assigned to a fleet of vessels by an employer.
-For example, individuals who work on tankers, freighters, jack-up rigs, tugs, towboats, supply boats, barges, fishing vessels and semi-submersibles are generally considered to fall into the category of seamen under the Jones Act.
+For example, individuals who work on tankers, freighters, jack-up rigs, tugs, towboats, supply and work boats, barges, fishing vessels and semi-submersibles are generally considered to fall into the category of seamen under the Jones Act.

 When you are injured in a maritime accident, your injuries are likely to be very painful and possibly even debilitating.
 As you probably are already well aware, your accident not only impacts your life but it the lives of the people you care most about.
 While you may be scared and confused it is important to talk with an attorney who knows how to handle maritime injury claims.
 An experienced lawyer can explain your legal rights and make certain that you receive all the benefits you are entitled to under the law, including lost wages and earnings from your employer.